-It may also include seeking assistance from other third parties - for example, if the information at issue involves complex or technical issues, the Ombudsman may seek expert assistance from agency staff or another party.
+It may also include seeking assistance from other third parties-for example, if the information at issue involves complex or technical issues, the Ombudsman may seek expert assistance from agency staff or another party.

-- Submissions may be made available to all parties to an Ombudsman review. - If parties wish to make confidential submissions, they should advise the Ombudsman before providing the submissions.
+- Submissions, or at least their substance, are likely to be made available to all parties to an Ombudsman review. - As a result, if parties wish to make confidential submissions, they should advise the Ombudsman before doing so and provide the reasons why this is required, so that it can be determined whether this is appropriate in the particular circumstances of the case and how natural justice obligations will be met

-The case officer will then proceed to make an initial assessment of a review matter, this includes whether on the basis of the information available they recommend that the Ombudsman (or delegate) should:
+The case officer will then proceed to make an initial assessment of a review matter, this includes whether, on the basis of the information available, they recommend the Ombudsman (or delegate) should:

-- proceed to resolve the matter via informal resolution see section 4.8 Information Resolution. - proceed to resolve the matter via mediation see section 4.10 Mediation. - proceed to a formal decision on the matter see section 4.1 Ombudsman decision. - decide not to review the matter see section 4.11 Decision not to review.
+- proceed to resolve the matter via informal resolution-see section 4.8 Information Resolution. - proceed to resolve the matter via mediation-see section 4.10 Mediation. - proceed to a formal decision on the matter-see section 4.1 Ombudsman decision. - decide not to review the matter-see section 4.11 Decision not to review.